rui-han-crh/rui-han-crh/README.md

 ### Hi there 👋

 I'm a software engineer and a video game developer.
-My expertise is writing a large of maintainable code - I just really like programming - and making digital products look pretty and personal.
+My expertise is organising and planning ahead for scalable, maintainable and readable code, as well as making digital products look pretty and personal.

 In addition, I am very familiar with video game development, specifically organisational structure of programmable components to retain reusablity and low coupling.
-In addition, I love visual design in computer games and graphics!
+I also love executing visual design in computer games and graphics!

 <p align="center">
   <img src="https://github.com/rui-han-crh/rui-han-crh/assets/15359033/57074f62-89ad-470c-9cea-3fe046747701" alt="image" style="height: 300px;">